Negotiate a Stunning Signing Bonus With These 5 Tips

 5. Read the fine print

 In most cases, signing bonuses come under specific conditions that will vary from one organization to the next.
 You may be required to pay back the bonus if you leave the company within a certain amount of time, or the payment may be split up and awarded in increments.
-Signing bonuses might also introduce new terms into your contract, such as a non-compete clause.
-Read the fine print to make sure the bonus is truly worth it.
+Signing bonuses might also introduce new terms into your contract, such as a noncompete clause.
+If offered a signing bonus, read the fine print to make sure it is truly something that adds value to the job offer.